Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \Cref{fig:drd2_circles} displays the cumulative number of diverse actives per generative step on the DRD2-based reward function.
-We observe that utilizing DPP significantly improves the total number of diverse actives found over 10000 generative steps compared to not using DPP (blue line).
-For all investigated kernel matrices $L$, we observe a significant gain after just a few hundred generative steps.
-In particular, DPP-A and DPP-T consistently yield the best results in terms of diverse actives, displaying a slower decline compared to the other methods.
-Interestingly, using DPP without any reward shaping (see left plot in \cref{fig:drd2_circles}) displays a considerable increase in distance-based diversity after a few hundred generative steps; while without DPP (Standalone; blue line), the diversity quickly stagnates.
-Without DPP (and any reward shaping), it is expected that the diversity should stagnate since it has previously been observed that the agent can easily get stuck in a local optimum and will then generate similar molecules \cite{blaschke2020memory}.
-Using DPP seems to overcome this issue without any reward shaping, which has previously been the standard way to overcome this issue.
-However, we observe that DPP in combination with a reward shaping technique (see the middle and right plot in \cref{fig:drd2_circles}) yields the largest number of diverse actives, especially when utilizing TanhRND.
+We observe that utilizing mini-batch diversification significantly improves the total number of diverse actives found over 10000 generative steps compared to the diversification-free experiments (blue lines).
+We observe a significant gain after just a few hundred generative steps.
+In particular, MaxMin consistently yields the best results in terms of diverse actives, compared to the

+Interestingly, when not using IMS or TanhRND to modify the extrinsic reward (see left plot in \cref{fig:drd2_circles}), DPP and MaxMin display a considerable increase in distance-based diversity after a few hundred generative steps compared to the diversification-free method, where diversity quickly stagnates.
+Without mini-batch diversification (and any extrinsic reward modification), it is expected that the diversity should stagnate since it has previously been observed that the agent can easily get stuck in a local optimum and will then generate similar molecules \cite{blaschke2020memory}.
+Using mini-batch diversification via DPP or MaxMin overcomes this issue even without modifying the extrinsic reward, which is the standard method for tackling this issue.
+In addition, we observe that mini-batch diversification in combination with a modification of the extrinsic reward (see the middle and right plot in \cref{fig:drd2_circles}) yields the largest number of diverse actives, especially when utilizing TanhRND.
+However, using $k$-medoids for mini-batch diversification generates fewer diverse activities than the diversification-free methods, even when not modifying the rewards.